rxdu/quickviz/docs/imview_design.md

 ## Use Cases

 * If you only need a window and would like to handle everything by yourself, you can use the `Window` class directly.
-* If you need a window ready for both OpenGL rendering and UI elements, you can use the `Viewer` class
+* If you need a window ready for both OpenGL rendering and UI elements, you can use the `Viewer` class:
     * If no automatic layout is needed, you can define your renderable objects by inheriting from the `SceneObject` class and add them to the viewer directly.
-    * If you want automatic layout, you can define your renderable objects by inheriting from the `SceneObject` class, adding them to the containers (Box), setting layout constraints to the containers and adding the containers to the viewer.
+    * If you want automatic layout, you can define your renderable objects by inheriting from the `SceneObject` class, adding them to the container `Box`, setting layout constraints and adding the containers to the viewer.
+      Nesting containers is also supported (i.e. Box inside another Box).
+* A specialized type of `SceneObject` is provided for ImGui: `Panel`.
+You can use this class to create a panel with minimal boilerplate code.
+If automatic layout is enabled (by calling `SetAutoLayout(true)`), the size and position of the panel will be automatically adjusted based on the `Box` it is added to.